National Virtual Core Library (NVCL)

-Georgina Gordon inspects drill core from the Geological Survey of South Australia’s Hylogger facility.
-Image: Supplied
+The newly installed Hylogger 4 at the Geological Survey of South Australia’s Hylogger facility.
+Image: Dr Jessica Stromberg

 A geologist's library looks very different from one we might imagine filled with books.
-In Australia, geologists have access to the National Virtual Core Library (NVCL), full of data about minerals and rocks from around the country.
-This ‘treasure-trove’ helps explorers better understand the geology and locate essential minerals for the future.
+In Australia, geologists have access to the National Virtual Core Library (NVCL), which is full of data about minerals and rocks from around the country.
+But the NVCL is more than data.
+It also enables and provides access to globally unique research infrastructure and expertise in drill core analysis, as well as tools and training to support researchers and industry.

 Overview

-The NVCL is the world's largest drill core mineralogical database, freely accessible to users anywhere in the world.
-NVCL's hyperspectral reflectance spectra is available via the AuScope Discovery Portal.
+The NVCL is the world's largest online drill core mineralogical database, with over 1.6 million meters of drill core data freely accessible to users anywhere in the world.
+The NVCL datasets are available via the AuScope Discovery Portal.

-The CSIRO-developed HyLogger-3 hyperspectral core-scanning system is the backbone of the NVCL infrastructure.
-Users can find these HyLogging systems in six State and Territory geological surveys together with experts who operate instruments, perform quality control on data, and upload it to the AuScope Discovery Portal for open access.
-Survey staff also use the collected data to build case studies to help users utilise NVCL data.
+The backbone of the NVCL infrastructure comprises the CSIRO-developed HyLogger-3 hyperspectral core-scanning system and Corescans new Hylogger-4 system.
+Users can find HyLogger systems in six State and Territory geological surveys together with experts who operate instruments, perform quality control on data, and upload it to the AuScope Discovery Portal for open access.

 NVCL facilities are located in six State and Territory geological surveys around the country.
 Image: AuScope